MicrosoftDocs/SupportArticles-docs/Viva/Glint/data-file-upload/fix-upload-invalid-unexpected-values-warnings.md

 Warning message:

-> INVALID_PERSONAL_EMAIL: Line \<x\> the Personal Email value 'y' is not formatted like a valid email address.
+> INVALID_PERSONAL_EMAIL: Line \<x\> the Personal Email value '\<email address\>' is not formatted like a valid email address.

-This issue occurs if the file that you upload contains personal emails that aren't in a valid email format: user@outlook.com
+This issue occurs because the file you upload contains invalid values for the personal email address attribute.

 ### Resolution

-To address the issue:
+To fix the issue, follow these steps:

-**Option 1:**

-1. Confirm the import and add users with invalid personal emails to be corrected with a future upload.

-**Option 2:**

 1. Open the employee attribute data file in Excel.
-If the file is in .csv format, [import it in Excel](https://support.microsoft.com/en-us/office/import-data-from-a-csv-html-or-text-file-b62efe49-4d5b-4429-b788-e1211b5e90f6) to preserve the data in the expected format.
+If the file is in .csv format, [import it in Excel]([https://support.microsoft.com/office/import-data-from-a-csv-html-or-text-file-b62efe49-4d5b-4429-b788-e1211b5e90f6](https://support.microsoft.com/en-us/office/import-or-export-text-txt-or-csv-files-5250ac4c-663c-47ce-937b-339e391393ba)) to preserve the data in the expected format.
-1. Locate the row or rows that are listed in the warning message.
+1. Locate the row that's listed in the warning message.

-2. Update personal email values to a valid email format that contains:
-   - a username
-   - an @ symbol
-   - a domain name
+   **Note**: The header row isn't included in the row count.
+For example, if the warning indicates line 20, go to row 21.
+1. Replace the invalid **Personal Email** value with a valid value.
+A valid email address uses the following syntax:

+   \<username\>@\<email domain\>

+   For example, john@outlook.com.
-3. Save the file and upload it again to Viva Glint.
+1. Save the file and upload it again to Viva Glint.

+   **Note**: You can also confirm this upload without correcting the invalid personal email values and correct them in future uploads.
+Personal emails with an invalid format will remain associated with these users in Glint until they are corrected.
+   .